Print

 Funding opportunities for young scientists

-Neeraj Agarwal earned his PhD in biochemistry from The Postgraduate Institute of Medical Education and Research, Chandigarh, India.
-He had his postdoctoral trainings at the University of Southern California, Yale School of Medicine, and UT Health Science Center at San Antonio, TX.
-He was mentored by Dr. David Papermaster, MD, in the field of retinal degenerations and vision research.
-Following this, he established his own laboratory in the department of cell biology and anatomy at the University of North Texas Health Science Center at Fort Worth, Tex.
-His research focused on the mechanisms of visual cell loss using animals and cultured retinal cells as models for retinal degenerations and glaucoma.
-Currently, he is serving as the director of training, career development and diversity at the NEI/NIH Division of Extramural Science Program.
-His portfolio manages NRSA fellowships, the institutional research training programs, the mentored career development programs, BRAIN initiative training mechanisms, and the loan repayment programs.
+Neeraj Agarwal earned his PhD in biochemistry from the Postgraduate Institute of Medical Education and Research (Chandigarh, India).
+He had his postdoctoral trainings at the University of Southern California, Yale School of Medicine, and UT Health Science Center at San Antonio, Tex.
+He was mentored by David Papermaster, MD, in the field of retinal degenerations and vision research.
+Following this, he established his own laboratory in the Department of Cell Biology and Anatomy at the University of North Texas Health Science Center (Fort Worth, Tex).
+Agarwal's research focused on the mechanisms of visual cell loss using animals and cultured retinal cells as models for retinal degenerations and glaucoma.
+Currently, he is serving as the director of training, career development, and diversity at the NEI/NIH Division of Extramural Science Program.
+His portfolio manage NRSA fellowships, the institutional research training programs, the mentored career development programs, BRAIN initiative training mechanisms, and the loan repayment programs.

-Ed Clayton received his BS in psychology from UNC-Chapel Hill and his PhD in psychobiology from the University of Virginia.
-After a postdoc at the University of Pennsylvania, where he studied the role of the locus coeruleus in decision making, he joined the Center for Scientific Review as a scientific review officer in the Integrative, Functional, and Cognitive Neuroscience Integrated Review Group.
-In 2013, he was named senior director of Strategic Funding and Grants Administration at Autism Speaks.
-In 2015, Clayton joined the Princeton Neuroscience Institute as their director of Training and Professional Development.
-In 2023, he joined the NEI as a program officer in the Training Office and currently manages NEI’s institutional training grants and a portfolio of neuroscience-related training and career development awards.
+Ed Clayton, PhD, received his BS in psychology from UNC-Chapel Hill and his doctorate in psychobiology from the University of Virginia.
+After a postdoc at the University of Pennsylvania, where he studied the role of the locus coeruleus in decision making, he joined the Center for Scientific Review as a scientific review officer in the integrative, functional, and cognitive neuroscience integrated review group.
+In 2013, he was named senior director of strategic funding and grants administration at Autism Speaks.
+In 2015 Clayton joined the Princeton Neuroscience Institute as their director of training and professional development.
+In 2023, he joined the National Eye Institute as a program officer in the Training Office.
+He currently manages NEI’s institutional training grants and a portfolio of neuroscience-related training and career development awards.

 Northwestern University